Joginapally Santosh Kumar

-Joginapally Santosh Kumar (born 7 December 1976) is a political leader from the Telangana Rashtra Samithi and presently a Member of the Parliament of India representing Telangana in the Rajya Sabha, the upper house of the Indian Parliament.
-He won the election on 23 March 2018.
+Joginapally Santhosh Kumar (born 7 December 1976) is a political leader from the Bharat Rashtra Samithi and previously served as a Member of Parliament, Rajya Sabha representing Telangana.
 He is the Managing Director of Telugu media house, Namasthe Telangana in Telangana, India.
-He is presently a General Secretary in Telangana Rashtra Samithi.
-He was running for Member of Parliament, Rajya Sabha.
+He is presently serving as General Secretary of Bharat Rashtra Samithi.

 Early life

 He was born in Kodurupaka village in Boinpally mandal, Karimnagar, Telangana to Ravinder Rao and Shashikala.
 He moved to Hyderabad for doing his Intermediate and Degree after finishing tenth Standard in his native village.
 He completed his MBA in HR from Pune University.
-He is the nephew of Chief Minister of Telangana, Kalvakuntla Chandrashekhar Rao’s co-brother.
+He is the nephew of Former Chief Minister of Telangana, Kalvakuntla Chandrashekhar Rao’s co-brother.

 Career

-He joined TRS upon the advise from KCR before the inception of the TRS Party in 2018.
+He joined BRS upon the advice from KCR before the inception of the BRS Party in 2008.
 He worked as a personal assistant to KCR ever since.
 He looked after party affairs from the beginning.
 He became Executive Director of T-news in 2012 and is presently the Managing Director of Namasthe Telangana.

-He is presently looking after day-to-day activities of TRS party and is personal secretary of K. Chandrashekhar Rao.
+He is presently looking after day-to-day activities of BRS party and is personal secretary of K. Chandrashekhar Rao.

 He is running for Rajya Sabha to take care of important party affairs in Delhi.